-The goals of a central bank are: To control inflation, to keep the economy healthy and stable, and in some cases, managing the foreign exchange rate.
+The goals of a central bank are: To control inflation, to keep the economy healthy and stable, and in some countries, actively managing the foreign exchange rate.

 The central bank’s communication with the markets is by far the most powerful tool it has.

-Keep in mind that central banks influence rates – they can’t enforce them.
-While a central bank can set a target interest rate for their currency, market forces will decide the actual rates lenders and borrowers will use in a free and open market.
-The target rate and the market rate can be different, especially in the case of a distressed economy.
+While central banks influence rates – they can’t enforce them.
+When they set a wholesale interest rate, market forces will still decide the actual rates lenders and borrowers will use in a free and open market.
+The target base rate and the market rate can be different, especially in the case of a distressed economy.

 Although they cannot enforce an interest rate, central banks have some pretty powerful levers that they can pull: